gRPC¶

 Progressive recording¶

-Unlike HTTP/1.x flows that are recorded only after the full request/response cycle, gRPC flows use progressive (frame-by-frame) recording.
-This means you can see active gRPC streams in the flow list before they complete.
+Unlike HTTP/1.x flows that are recorded only after the full request/response cycle, gRPC flows use progressive (envelope-by-envelope) recording.
+The Layer emits one envelope per gRPC event (GRPCStartMessage for HEADERS, GRPCDataMessage for each LPM, GRPCEndMessage for trailers), so active streams are visible in the flow list before they complete.

 Streaming transport¶